yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 Select the tab for the service you are using, as per the following illustration:
 <img title="K8s Configuration -- Tabs" alt="K8s Configuration -- Tabs" class="expandable-image" src="/images/ee/k8s-setup/k8s-provider-tabs.png" />

-Use the configuration form shown in the following illustration to select the Kubernetes provider type from **Type** (Pivotal Container Service is the default).
+Use the configuration form shown in the following illustration to select the Kubernetes provider type from **Type** (Pivotal Container Service is the default), as per the following illustration:

 <img title="K8s Configuration -- empty" alt="K8s Configuration -- empty" class="expandable-image" src="/images/ee/k8s-setup/k8s-configure-empty.png" />